 Since it can be difficult to find accommodation in Copenhagen, foreign students are strongly advised to make arrangements concerning accommodation before leaving for Denmark.
-The Faculty of Social Sciences is unfortunately unable to assist international full-degree students in finding accommodation.

 The International Office at the University of Copenhagen has some very useful information on their website about finding your own accommodation in Copenhagen.

 Information from the International Office is primarily intended for exchange students.
 However, as a full-degree student, you can also apply for student accommodation.
 An useful website:

 Tuition at Danish educational institutions is free of charge for EU/EEA students.
 Support for students’ living costs is awarded by the State Educational Grant and Loan Scheme (Danish acronym: SU).
 If you are not a Danish citizen, you must meet certain conditions to apply.

 Find out whether you are entitled to apply for SU at SU as a foreign citizen.

 Even if you take courses taught in English at UCPH, knowing some Danish – even just a few basic words – can be very useful.
 Attending a Danish language course is also a good way to learn more about Danish culture and to meet other international students.